pauldeen79/TemplateFramework/README.md

 - Multiple Content Builder template, which allows to create more output files
 - POCO template.
 If the class is not of a supported type, then the ToString method will be called on the template instance

+Important: If you are not using a POCO template, make sure you reference the same package version of TemplateFramework.Abstractions as the host!
+So if you install version x.y of TemplateFramework.Console, then also reference version x.y of the TemplateFramework.Abstractions package from your template or code generation assembly.

 To create a StringBuilder template, implement this interface from the TemplateFramework.Abstractions package:

 ```C#